 Sure, the whole audience may not understand an inside joke between you and the couple, but the main audience (the couple) will appreciate it.
-Inside jokes are a great way to establish your relationship with the couple and if the couple laughs, everyone else will laugh too.
+Funny rehearsal dinner speeches with Inside jokes are a great way to establish your relationship with the couple and if the couple laughs, everyone else will laugh too.
 Even if they don’t totally understand what they’re laughing about.

 Keep it short and sweet

 Again, your speech should be under 5 minutes.
 No one wants to sit through a novel about how you met the couple.
 People want to eat.
 Tell your stories in a short and concise way, highlight positive things about the couple, and if you tell more than one story, all the stories should have a common theme.

 For example, choose one of your favorite traits about your friend (maybe how funny they are).
 Then, tell two stories about times when you two got into funny or embarrassing situations.
 Then you can tie in at the end, how that person will bring their humor into their marriage.

 Make sure you don’t just make the speech about you and your friend.
 At the end of the day, the speech is about your friend getting married.
 Make sure you talk about your relationship with their partner and how you’ve noticed your friend fall in love with them.

 You don’t have to write it alone